Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 30

-Of note: A hard-throwing top-five draft pick in 2012 that never quite blossomed with the Orioles due in part to injuries, Gausman resurrected his career with a solid season with the Giants in 2020, posting a 3-3 record with a 3.62 ERA, 79 strikeouts and 16 walks in 59 2/3 innings pitched.
+Of note: A hard-throwing top-five draft pick in 2012 that never quite blossomed with the Orioles due in part to injuries, Gausman resurrected his career with a solid season with the Giants in 2020, posting a 3-3 record with a 3.62 ERA, 79 strikeouts and 16 walks in 59 2/3 innings.
 His fastball averaged 95.1 mph, which is up form 93.9 mph in 2019.
 The Giants extended a qualifying offer, which he may accept.
-With the limited track record and a qualifying offer, that might keep Seattle away.
+With the limited track record and a qualifying offer, that might keep the Mariners away.

 Marcus Stroman, RHP